Consolidation Agent

 Revenue and expense consolidation - intercompany P&L elimination Eliminate intercompany revenue and corresponding expense (cost of sales, services, royalties, management fees, interest income/expense) at gross level per IFRS 10.B86(c) + ASC 810-10-45-1 - preserving segment reporting visibility per IFRS 8 + ASC 280?
 Rules Engine

-Deterministic mirroring from matched IC P&L; IFRS 8.23 + ASC 280-10-50-25 segment reporting require gross intercompany visibility before elimination; SAP Group Reporting + OneStream + Oracle FCCS native segment-aware elimination; reduces manual journal entry from 2-3 days to hours
+Deterministic mirroring from the matched intercompany P&L. Segment reporting under IFRS 8.23 and ASC 280-10-50-25 requires gross intercompany visibility before elimination, which SAP Group Reporting, OneStream, and Oracle FCCS handle through native segment-aware elimination, cutting the manual journal entry from 2-3 days to hours.

 Decision Record